J0nGM/TankGame/README.md

 ### Own evaluation:

 #### What is good:
-- What I'm most proud of in this project is the shooting mechanic and the reloading of ammo
+- What I think is good is how the shooting mechanic and the reloading of ammo
 - I also like that it's possible to stack the boost
 - The auto aim on the enemy turrets is also something I'm happy with.
 Makes it more challenging